Argos, Peloponnese: Sports

 Argos hosts two major sport clubs with presence in higher national divisions and several achievements, Panargiakos F.C. football club, founded in 1926 and AC Diomidis Argous handball club founded in 1976.
 Other sport clubs that are based in Argos: A.E.K.
 Argous, Apollon Argous, Aristeas Argous, Olympiakos Argous, Danaoi and Panionios Dalamanaras.

+The city has a municipal sports' center, an indoor gym and a municipal swimming bath that was opened in May 2021.